ArtSabintsev/Solarized-Dark-for-Xcode/README.md

 - Added Solarized color scheme to console colors as well.

 ## Installation
+### Automatic Installation
+Available in the [Alcatraz](http://www.alcatraz.io) package manager as *Solarized Dark for Xcode*.

+### Manual Installation
-- Copy the .dvtcolortheme file into the following directory:
+Copy the .dvtcolortheme file into the following directory:

 ```
 ~/Library/Developer/Xcode/UserData/FontAndColorThemes